OCA/business-requirement/business_requirement_deliverable/README.rst

 What is a Deliverable Line?
 ---------------------------

 Deliverable Lines (DL) contains products and services that will be delivered to the customer.
 They are **customer oriented** and can be either physical or service products:

 * Servers and procured goods
 * Gap analysis services
 * Module development services
 * Training etc.

-These are the products that will appear in the SO and that the customer/stakeholder will receive.
+These are the products that will appear in the SO and that the customer/ stakeholder will receive.

 .. figure:: ../business_requirement_deliverable/static/img/bus_req_deliverable.png
    :width: 600 px